influxdata/docs-v2/content/v2.0/reference/storage-engine.md

 ## Writing data: from API to disk

 The storage engine handles data from the point an API request is received through writing it to the physical disk.
-Data is written to InfluxDB using [Line protocol](/) sent via HTTP POST request to the `/write` endpoint.
+Data is written to InfluxDB using [line protocol](/v2.0/reference/line-) sent via HTTP POST request to the `/write` endpoint.
 Batches of [points](/v2.0/reference/glossary/#point) are sent to InfluxDB, compressed, and written to a WAL for immediate durability.
 The points are also written to an in-memory cache and become immediately queryable.
-The cache is periodically written to disk as TSM files.
+The cache is periodically written to disk in the form of [TSM](#time-structured-merge-tree-tsm) files.
 As TSM files accumulate, they are combined and compacted into higher level TSM files.

 Points can be sent individually; however, for efficiency, most applications send points in batches.